Title

 The Anti-Hazing Law in the Philippines aims to prevent hazing activities by defining hazing, setting requirements for initiation rites, and imposing penalties for those found guilty.

-Hazing is defined as an initiation rite or practice as a prerequisite for admission into membership in a fraternity, sorority, or organization by placing the recruit, neophyte, or applicant in embarrassing or humiliating situations such as forcing them to do menial, silly, foolish tasks or subjecting them to physical or psychological suffering or injury.
+Hazing is an initiation rite or practice as a prerequisite for admission into membership by placing the recruit/neophyte/applicant in embarrassing or humiliating situations such as forcing menial, silly, foolish tasks, or otherwise subjecting the person to physical or psychological suffering or injury.

-The term organization includes any club, Armed Forces of the Philippines, Philippine National Police, Philippine Military Academy, officer and cadet corps of Citizen's Military Training, or Citizen's Army Training.
+“Organization” includes any club or the Armed Forces of the Philippines, Philippine National Police, Philippine Military Academy, or the officer and cadet corps of the Citizen’s Military Training/Citizen’s Army Training.

-A prior written notice must be given to the school authorities or head of the organization seven (7) days before the initiation, indicating the period (not exceeding three days), names of those involved, and an undertaking against physical violence.
+There must be prior written notice to school authorities or head of organization seven (7) days before the initiation.

-At least two (2) representatives must be present during initiation to ensure no physical harm is inflicted on recruits, neophytes, or applicants.
+At least two (2) representatives of the school or organization must be assigned to be present, and their duty is to ensure that no physical harm of any kind is inflicted upon the recruit/neophyte/applicant.

-They may impose appropriate administrative sanctions on persons charged under the hazing provisions even before their conviction.
+Responsible officials of the school or the police/military/citizen’s army training organization may impose appropriate administrative sanctions on the persons charged even before conviction.

 Analyze Cases Smarter, Faster